CierraM/react_the_complete_guide/README.md

  * View his course here:
    https://pro.academind.com/courses/1366761

-Each folder is one activity, and should be opened separately.
+Each folder is one activity, and should be opened and used separately.
 Use npm i to install dependencies.
+Start the app with npm start.
 My progress in the course goes as follows:

 Week01: